RtoRestart/tech-test-video-game-designer-ai/output/BALANCE_REPORT.md

   this makes Ser Halden the current Auto-pick and Pyraxis the trap pick, with its high cost making players think its really strong when in its current state isn't.
 - Brennan is the most balanced unit right now, it has a win% of 51.2% and a win%/cost of 9.32, I still want to tweak this unit a little bit and see if I can get it closer to 50 while also increasing the cost a little bit so that the win%/cost gets to around 10
 - Rockwood high-speed makes it so he can perform a double attack on almost all enemies and his attack output is quite high, so it would be best to reduce it a bit
-- We can use the win%/Cost to determine the order in units from most powerful to less, this will help us determine by how much we need to adjust the stats of each unit
+- We can use the win%/Cost to determine the order in units from most powerful to less, this will help us determine by how much we need to adjust the stats of each unit:

 1. Ser Halden (Knight)
 2. Wisp (Cleric)
 3. Rookwood (Myrmidon)
 4. Brennan (Soldier)
 5. Sable (Archer)
 6. Pyraxis (Battlemage)

 ## 2. Changes
 *what you changed and the reasoning per change.*